 Figure 8

-The annual financial cost of operating the UK’s detention system for the year ending March 2022 was around £94 million, down from around £144 million in the year ending March 2014 (Figure 9, left chart).
-The lower costs accrue from reductions in the size of the detention system, and fewer people being held in immigration detention.
+The annual financial cost of operating the UK’s detention system for the year ending 31 March 2024 was around £117 million, down from around £144 million in the year ending March 2014 (Figure 10, left chart).
+The lower costs result from reductions in the size of the detention estate, and fewer people being held in immigration detention.

-The average daily cost of keeping an individual in immigration detention has increased gradually from a low of £85 in Q1 2017 to a high of £107 in Q1 2022 (Figure 9, right chart).
+The average daily cost of keeping an individual in immigration detention has increased gradually since 2017, reaching £122 in Q2 2024 (Figure 9, right chart).

 Figure 9

-In the financial year 2021-22, the Home Office issued a record number of compensation payments for unlawful detention, totalling around £13 million
+In the financial year 2023-24, the Home Office issued 838 compensation payments for unlawful detention, totalling around £12 million

-Courts may order the Home Office to compensate people who have been detained unlawfully.
-In recent years, the Home Office has issued an increasing number of compensation payments for unlawful detention.
-In the year ending March 2022, there were 572 proven cases of unlawful detention, for which a total of £12.7 million was paid in compensation – up from £0.8m for 38 cases in 2014-15 (Figure 10).
+Courts may order the Home Office to compensate people it has detained unlawfully.
+In recent years, the Home Office has issued an increasing number of compensation payments for wrongful detention.
+In the year ending March 2024, there were 838 proven cases of unlawful detention, for which a total of £11.8 million was paid in compensation (an average payment of around £14,000 per case).
+This was up from £0.8m paid for 38 cases in 2014-15 (Figure 10).

 Figure 10